 - 1. Get a 125-mL ground-glass-jointed Erlenmeyer, and add a long stir-bar.
 Weigh the combination and record the mass. - You'll need this mass to calculate your product yield, so record it somewhere! - 2.
 Weigh out 20.0 mmols of either "crotonic" (2-butenoic) acid (morning lab) or 2-pentenoic acid (afternoon lab): - Morning: Crotonic acid, 86.0 g/mol, is a solid by a balance.
 Add it using a powder funnel. - Afternoon: 2-pentenoic acid, 101 mL/mol, is a liquid.
-Add it using a syringe. - 3.
+Add it using a syringe. - PANDEMIC NOTE: Do all your calculations, report, and product structure assuming crotonic acid as used, and products 3a and 4a were formed.
+But, the actual video was done with pentenoic acid. ©© Pretend it was crotonic while crafting your report! - 3.
 Add a rubber septum to the flask, and poke a syringe needle through it to vent any pressure buildup.